ducna28work-ai/seo-portfolio/README.md

 A practical portfolio documenting my hands-on experience in **SEO, content optimization, website optimization, analytics, and digital marketing** for travel websites serving Inbound and Domestic tourism markets.

-This repository focuses on **real-world implementation, practical workflows, problem-solving, and measurable outcomes** rather than theoretical knowledge alone.
+This repository focuses on **real-world implementation, practical workflows, problem-solving, and shareable evidence** rather than theoretical knowledge alone.

 ---